 Rather than simplifying things and doing less, we do more.
 We work longer, which creates a lack of energy and focus.
-Because of this we lose clarity on our biggest opportunities.
-If you feel this way, take some well-deserved time out.
+Because of this, we lose clarity on our biggest opportunities.
+If you feel this way, take some well-deserved time off.

 Look at where you’re spending your time.
 How much of your time is being spent moving your ideas forward?

-In the next 90 Days if you could delegate or outsource more day to day tasks and spend more time focusing on where you add the biggest value, what difference would it make?
+In the next 90 days, if you could delegate or outsource more daily tasks and spend more time focusing on where you add the biggest value, what difference would it make?

 Calm the whirlwind by slowing down and doing less.

 Focus on areas that you add the biggest amount of value.
 By doing this, your energy levels will increase, your confidence will grow and you will have more success.